- Clinical science

 - Most likely a cell-mediated immune response resembling delayed-type hypersensitivity

-- Presumably caused by reaction to autoantigens that arise from UV exposure (especially UVA, less so UVB)
+- Presumably caused by reaction to autoantigens that arise from UV exposure

 - Symptoms typically present a few hours to days after the first high intensity UV exposure in the spring or the summer.